OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Remediation

-For every endpoint that needs to be protected, implement a mechanism that checks the session token of the user:
+For every endpoint that needs to be protected, implement a mechanism that checks the session ID or token of the user:
-- if there is no session token, the user may not have been authenticated before;
+- if there is no session ID or token, the user may not have been authenticated before;
-- if a token exists, make sure this token is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.
+- if a session ID or token exists, make sure that it is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.

 If any of these two conditions raise an issue, reject the request and do not allow the user to access the endpoint.